Two-year warranty on all products

 Known for her work related to

-preservation and claim of indigenous territories in the United States of America, Winona LaDuke is an environmentalist, writer, and American economist who has dedicated herself to from an early age to activism.
+preservation and reclamation of indigenous territories in the United States of America, Winona LaDuke is an environmentalist, writer, and American economist who, from an early age, has dedicated herself to activism.

-Winona is the executive director of Honor the Earth, a non-profit organization that aims to increase awareness about the actions of indigenous environmental justice and that provides financial support to them, always with the perspective of sustainable development.
+Winona is the executive director of Honor the Earth, a non-profit organization that aims to increase knowledge about the actions of indigenous environmental justice and that provides financial support to them, always with a perspective of sustainable development.

 Rachel Carson (1907-1964)

-Considered one of the main responsible for the launch of the
+Considered one of the main people responsible for the launch of the

-modern environmental awareness, Rachel Carson was an American marine biologist, scientist, writer, and environmentalist who, in order not to reveal her female identity and consequently attract discredit to her work, began signing her works as R. L. Carson.
+modern environmental awareness, Rachel Carson was a marine biologist, scientist, writer, and American environmentalist who, in order not to reveal her female condition and, consequently, attract discredit to her work, began signing her works as R. L. Carson.

-With the release of your book "}Silent Spring" (1962), where she warned of the dangers of pesticide use for humans and nature, Rachel forever marked the global environmental movement.
+With the release of his book "Silent Spring" (1962), where she warned about the dangers of pesticide use for humans and nature, Rachel forever marked the global environmental movement.

 Isatou Ceesay (1972- )

-Environmental activist and entrepreneur, Isatou Ceesay was born in The Gambia and is known as the "Queen of Recycling" in her country for having created the project One Plastic Bag, which collects and recycles plastic from landfills that is subsequently used to make bags, accessories, and rugs.
+Environmental activist and entrepreneur, Isatou Ceesay was born in Gambia and is known as the "Queen of Recycling" in her country, for having created the project One Plastic Bag, which collects and recycles landfill plastic that is later used to make bags, accessories, and mats.

-Beyond the positive environmental impact, through her project, Isatou allows for various women have an income 'through the sale of recycled products and, thus, also promotes valuable social changes.'
+Beyond the positive environmental impact, through her project, Isatou enables several women have an income through the sale of recycled products and, thus, also promotes valuable social changes.

 Vandana Shiva (1952- )

-In addition to being a philosopher, physicist, ecofeminist, and Indian environmental activist, Vandana Shiva (in Hindi: वंदना शिवा) is also known for founding Navdanya, a non-governmental organization and research institute, whose main objective is the protection of biodiversity and the integrity of native seeds, combined with practices of fair trade.
+Besides being a philosopher, physicist, ecofeminist, and Indian environmental activist, Vandana Shiva (in Hindi: वंदना शिवा) is also known for founding Navdanya, a non-governmental organization and research institute, whose main goal is the protection of biodiversity and the integrity of native seeds, combined with fair trade practices.

-Vandana, who has already spoken at the World Trade Organization and the World Economic Forum, is also director from the Foundation for Research in Science, Technology and Ecology.
+Vandana, who has already spoken at the World Trade Organization and the World Economic Forum, is also director of the Foundation for Research in Science, Technology, and Ecology.

 Nemonte Nenquimo (1986- )